-Ethacrynic acid is a "water pill" (diuretic) that increases the amount of urine you make.
+Ethacrynic acid is a "water pill" (diuretic) that works in your kidneys to increase the amount of urine you make.
 This helps your body get rid of extra water.
-This medication decreases swelling/fluid retention (edema) caused by conditions such as cancer, congestive heart failure, liver disease, and kidney disease.
-This effect can help improve symptoms such as trouble breathing and swollen belly (ascites) and improve kidney function.
+This medication is used to decrease swelling (edema) caused by conditions such as cancer, congestive heart failure, liver disease, and kidney disease.
+This effect can help your kidneys work better and lessen symptoms such as trouble breathing and swelling in your ankles, feet, hands, or belly.

-This medication should not be used in infants.
+This medication should not be used for infants.

-The dosage is based on your condition and response to therapy.
-Your doctor may start you on a low dose once a day and then gradually increase the dose.
-Your doctor will adjust your dose based on changes in your weight, how much swelling (edema) you have, and your lab test results (sodium, potassium, acid/base).
-Your doctor may stop the drug or lower the dose after most of the extra water is gone.
-Some people may take this medication every other day or occasionally when needed.
+The dosage is based on your medical condition and response to treatment.
+To reduce your risk of side effects, your doctor may direct you to start this medication at a low dose and gradually increase your dose.
+Your doctor will adjust your dose based on your medical condition, response to treatment, and lab tests (such as sodium, potassium, chloride levels).
+Some people may be directed to take this medication every other day or only when needed.
 Follow your doctor's directions carefully.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 This drug is a strong "water pill" (diuretic) which can cause a serious loss of body water (dehydration) and salt/minerals.
 Tell your doctor right away if you notice any symptoms of dehydration, such as confusion, unusual decreased urination, unusual dry mouth/thirst, fast/irregular heartbeat, or severe dizziness/lightheadedness.